usethis-python/usethis-python/doc/philosophy/introspection.md

 - Created a develop branch.
 - Set up sensible rulesets for branches.
 - Created a template for GitHub issues that are development tasks.
-- Created a Makefile.
-- Created a `make requirements` command to make platform-specific requirements files.
 - Ran `uv init --name usethis`.
 - Ran `uv python pin 3.12.4`.
-- Created a `.requirements` directory with Python version and OS specific files.

 ## Add GitHub Actions CI